Pleasant Valley Country Club: History

-In 1959, a 350 acre apple orchard was carved out to built Pleasant Valley Country Club.
+In 1959, a 350 acre apple orchard was carved out to build Pleasant Valley Country Club.
 Cosmo Mingolla oversaw the opening of the club two years later in 1961.
 In 1979, Pleasant Valley was handed over to Edward Mingolla.
 In 2010, John Magill purchased the club in a foreclosure from the Bank of New England.
-Two years later, Magill passed away and ownership was given to his children: Jay Magill and Beth Shropshire.
+Two years later, Magill died and ownership was given to his children: Jay Magill and Beth Shropshire.
 In 2019, they listed the club for sale, but later took it off the market.

 Since 1962, Pleasant Valley has hosted many important professional golf tournaments of the Professional Golfers' Association of America (PGA).
 That year marked its first professional tournament, the LPGA Lady Carling Eastern Open, which was won by Shirley Englehorn.
 Two years later, the first men's tournament took place called the Massachusetts Open, won by Bill Ezinicki.

 It hosted its first PGA Tour event in 1965, the Carling World Open, won by Tony Lema, two strokes ahead of Arnold Palmer.
 Three years later, the legendary Palmer won the inaugural edition of the Kemper Open.
 In 1969, Pleasant Valley created its own PGA Tour event, the New England Classic, which it exclusively hosted through 1998, when it ceased.

 Pleasant Valley hosted seven women's majors, all LPGA Championships (1967–68, 1970–74), while Paul Harney was the head club pro from 1965 to 1973.
 The one-time LPGA Patty Berg Classic took place in 1969, won by Kathy Whitworth.

 In 1974, the course hosted the Massachusetts State Amateur Championship, won by Bill Mallon.
 The one-time LPGA AreaWEB.COM Challenge took place in 1999 and was won by Mardi Lunn.
-In 2002, Pleasant Valley hosted the Massachusetts Open for the first time since 1964; Geoffrey Sisk won the tournament.
+In 2004, Pleasant Valley hosted the Massachusetts Open for the first time since 1964; Geoffrey Sisk won the tournament.